DanielTheFletch/odin-ruby-projects/1-basic-ruby-projects/1b-sub-strings/README.md

 ## Included Files

-- `substrings.rb` &ndash; Contains all code and functions required by the project specifications, including:
+- `substrings.rb` &ndash; Contains all methods and implementations required by the project specifications, including:
-    - `substrings(phrase, dict)` &ndash; Placeholder text.
+    - `#substrings` &ndash; Takes a word as the first argument and an array of valid substrings as the second argument; returns a hash listing each substring (case insensitive) that was found in the original string and how many times it was found.
 - `demo.rb` &ndash; Contains sample code for demonstrating the project's functionality.
 To run the demo, please see the instructions below.
 - `README.md` &ndash; The file you're currently reading!

 ## Demo File

-To run the included demo file (`demo.rb`), clone this directory into your own environment.
-With Ruby installed, execute the following command from within the cloned directory:
+To run the included demo file (`demo.rb`), copy this directory into your own environment.
+With Ruby installed, execute the following command from within the copied directory:

 ```
 $ ruby demo.rb